XDETeam/typescript/docs/pages/index.md

 # SDE TypeScript Development Guide
 We will use a development of the SDE Team Server (collaboration tool) as a sample of the application being development through this guide.
+So let's design it from the scratch.

 ## Changes
 One main thing that should be accepted without doubts is that everything you did yesterday might be changed tomorrow.
 And application development itself from the first steps is a sequence of small changes.
 This is how it evolves.

+So the most important thing is to build environment, platform for changes.
+Not an application itself.

 ## Ubiquitous language
 This is what is usually called DSL (domain-specific language).
 And an essential